-Seasonal Summary Table and Track Maps
+Seasonal Summary Table and Track Map

-Product Description: The National Hurricane Center publishes a seasonal summary table and seasonal track map near the beginning of each month from July through December.
-The table provides a summary of all of the season's tropical cyclones to date and the map shows the tracks of all of the season's tropical cyclones.
-The data for each tropical cyclone are considered preliminary until the Tropical Cyclone Report is issued.
-The seasonal summary table and track maps can be found in the archive section of the NHC website with the season's tropical cyclone reports.
+Product Description: The National Hurricane Center provides a seasonal summary table and a seasonal track map for the Atlantic and eastern Pacific basins.
+The table includes the dates of occurrence for all of the season's tropical cyclones and some basic meteorological statistics, such as the estimated peak intensity.
+Data for each tropical cyclone are considered preliminary until the TCR is issued.